jcesarmobile/GameCenterOnlinePlugin/README.md

 First of all a bit of self promotion.

-I created the Game Center Online plugin because I wanted to add online game to mi phonegap game, Othello Classic (http://goo.gl/hCJjC)
+I created the Game Center Online plugin because I wanted to add online game to my phonegap game, Othello Classic (http://goo.gl/hCJjC)
 If you want to see the plugin in action or want to support the game and/or the plugin please download the game.

-The plugin isn't exactly the same I used on Othello Classic because my game is done with Cleaver, I had to make some changes and add new code for the plugin so everyone can use it.
+The plugin isn't exactly the same as the one I used on Othello Classic because my game is done with Cleaver, I had to make some changes and add new code for the plugin so everyone can use it.

-The plugin is a bit limited right now, it just do what I needed for Othello Classic, so right now it only can be used in 2 player games and only can send/receive 2 ints (board coordinates for example)
+The plugin is a bit limited right now, it just does what I needed for Othello Classic, so right now it only can be used in 2 player games and only can send/receive 2 ints (board coordinates for example)

 I have uploaded a full working sample game with almost no logic, where there are 2 players and they just put a disk in their turn.
 Nobody wins, nobody loses.